kekemato/hello-world/markdown-test.md

 This text should appear after a horizontal line.

 Let's do a bullet list:
--first item
+- first item
--second item
+- second item
--third item
+- third item

 And an ordered list:
 1. This thing